 1. You can’t get a mortgage if you’re over 50

-It used to be that getting accepted for a mortgage became much trickier once you reached the age of 50 but, fortunately, this is no longer the case, with plenty of lenders offering a much wider range of options for borrowers in their 50s and 60s.
-Read more about getting a mortgage in your 50s or in your 60s, as well as some alternative options, in our articles Mortgages for over 50s: what you need to know and Mortgages for over 60s: what you need to know.
+It used to be that getting accepted for a mortgage became much trickier once you reached the age of 50 but, fortunately, this is no longer the case, with plenty of lenders offering a much wider range of options for borrowers in their 50s, 60s and beyond.
+Read more about getting a mortgage in your 50s or in your 60s in our articles Mortgages for over 50s: what you need to know and Mortgages for over 60s: what you need to know.

 The growing number of deals available to borrowers over 50 is great news if you’re coming to the end of your mortgage deal.
 You shouldn’t have to roll onto your mortgage lender’s costly standard variable rate (SVR), because there may well be better deals available to you.
 Read more in our article Should I fix my mortgage now or wait?